 Students are invited to research about their theme, adapting it to the project flow and its possible changes of focus.
-The research is intended as a practice-based design research as well as a field research and is going to be documented and shared with a possible public.
+The research is intended as a practice-based design research as well as a field research and is going to be documented and shared with a possible public through using diverse ways of presenting.

-Students are encouraged to work in exploratory and experimental ways, developing rough mockups, models, sketches, visualizations and prototypes, for making ideas visible, tangible and experienceable.
+Students are encouraged to work in exploratory and experimental ways, developing rough mockups, material experimentations, models, sketches, visualizations and prototypes, for making ideas visible, tangible and experienceable.

 Communication skills will be improved and sharpened mapping and visualizing the process of the project in the different phases of development and creating a visual archive of their field research documentation.